dell/karavi-observability/installer/README.md

 - Copy the vxflexos-config Secret from the CSI PowerFlex namespace into the Karavi Observability namespace (if not already copied)
 - Copy the powerstore-config Secret from the CSI PowerStore namespace into the Karavi Observability namespace (if not already copied)
 - Copy the isilon-creds Secret from the CSI PowerScale namespace into the Karavi Observability namespace (if not already copied)
+- Copy the powermax-reverseproxy-config Configmap and corresponding Secret from the CSI PowerMax namespace into the Karavi Observability namespace (if not already copied)
 - Install the CertManager CRDs (if not already installed)
 - Install the Karavi Observability helm chart
 - Wait for the Karavi Observability pods to become ready